dkak/cpp-sfml-tic-tac-toe/README.md

 A graphical Tic-Tac-Toe game built with **C++17** and **SFML 3**.
 The project features an animated UI transition sequence, support for both **Single-player** and **Multi-player** local game modes, responsive layout scaling, and real-time session tracking.

-Developed inside **Visual Studio Code / Visual Studio** using native Windows configurations.
+Developed inside **Visual Studio Code** using native Windows configurations.

 ---